JonathanAquino/verify-pr-label-action/README.md

 To prevent the merging of an invalid pull request, this action uses either the standard pull request workflow or the status of the GitHub Action check.

+This is a fork of jesusvasquez333/verify-pr-label-action to guard against malicious code ever being introduced by the original author.

 ### Using the standard pull request workflow

 By default, this action uses the standard pull request workflow.
 In this mode, if the pull request does not contain a label from the set of valid labels, or contains a label from the set of invalid labels, then the action will create a pull request review using the event `REQUEST_CHANGES`; independent reviews are generated for both cases.
 Otherwise, the action will instead create a pull request review using the event `APPROVE`.
 In both of these cases the exit code will be `0`, and the GitHub Action check will always succeed.